Anthropology and Geography, Bachelor of Science

 Provides students with an understanding of environmental science, sustainable development, and geospatial technologies (GIS and remote sensing) to analyze the human impact on the earth.
 Sustainable solutions to resource use and environmental management are emphasized.

 - Human Ecology

 Students learn about the natural environment, human behavioral and cultural systems, and the complex interrelationships between the three.
 Major concepts and practice emphasize broad spatial and temporal perspectives.
-Students acquire knowledge and skills related to global and regional climate and physical geography, human evolution, cultural ecology, behavioral ecology, prehistoric and recent environmental change, indigenous cultures of the new world, methods for analyzing climate change and related human responses in the past and present.
+Students acquire knowledge and skills related to human evolution, cultural ecology, behavioral ecology, prehistoric and recent environmental change, indigenous cultures of the new world, and methods for analyzing climate change and related human responses in the past and present.